act-framework/act/docs/react/subscriptions.md

 if the user has scrolled (>0).
-We finally call `distinct`, else we would get the `true` value everytime the user scrolled any pixel. `distinct` will filter our values to send them through only when they are different than the previous one (false becomes true and otherwise).
+We finally call `distinct`, else we would get the `true` value everytime the user scrolled any pixel. `distinct` will filter our values to send them through only when they are different than the previous one (false becomes true and vice versa).

 Another common usage here is to to throtlle (a.k.a. debouce) this event, so you don't get too many rerenders which is memory and time consuming.
 In order to